ethereum/ethereum-org/views/content/token.md

     }

 Notice that the *function MyToken* has the same name as the *contract MyToken*.
-This is very important and if you rename one, you have to rename the other too: this is a special, startup function that runs only once and only once, when the contract is first uploaded to the network.
+This is very important and if you rename one, you have to rename the other too: this is a special, startup function that runs only once and once only, when the contract is first uploaded to the network.
 This function will set the balance of *msg.sender*, the user which deployed the contract, with a balance of 21 million.

 The choice of 21 million was rather arbitrary, and you can change to anything you want on the code, but there's a better way: instead, supply it as a parameter for the function, like this: